CowDogMoo/Walls-of-Excellence/kubernetes/apps/external-secrets/external-secrets/app/README.md

 ## Create the 1password-connect.secret.yaml file

+1. You will need to create a dedicated vault and access token using the 1password web interface.
+Be sure to assign ONLY `read` permissions to the access token.

 1. Retrieve your public key used to bootstrap the cluster.
 If using 1password, you can use the cli to get this information: